 Free Log Home Information

-On this page you will find much technical information, some hard-to-find information, and LOT of practical stuff.
+On this page you will find technical information, some hard-to-find information, and LOT of practical stuff.

 I update my on-line log-building-library from time to time, so check back to this page now and again to see what's new.

 Can't find what you are looking for?
-Please send me an email, and if it is about handcrafted, scribe-fit log building I might be able to find what you're looking for.
+Please send me an email, and I might be able to find what you're looking for.
 E-mail to Robert

 1) LOG SELECTION CALCULATOR -- Click on this link to download the Log Selection Calculator